Please note that the copy function is not enabled for this field.

 Description of intervention(s) / exposure

 Following the 3-week baseline data collection, participants will undergo NMX-AID system training (approx. 5 hours) and use the system for up to 9 weeks (duration dependent on participant age as described below).
-Study enrolment will be staggered by age groups, with adults (aged 18 years and older) starting first, followed by children aged 7-17 years, and lastly children aged 2-6 years, as described below:
+Enrollment will be staggered by age groups, with adults (aged 18 years and older) starting first, followed by children aged 7 to 17 and lastly children 2-6 years of age.

-- Adults (aged 18 years and older) will be the first cohort to commence the study.
-Following training on the NMX-AID system, adult participants will use the system for 9 weeks at home.
+- Adults (aged 18 years and older): Following training on the NMX-AID system, adult participants will use the system for 9 weeks at home.

 - Children 7 to 17 years of age (inclusive) will commence the study following study completion of adult participants and no detection of safety concerns (severe hypoglycaemia or diabetic ketoacidosis attributable to NMX-AID system wear).